 Goal Zero Leads To Risk-Taking

-When organizations measure themselves against their numbers of failure can be an extremely dangerous approach.
-It leads the employees themselves to alter the way they deal with their day to day tasks, and not always positively.
+When organizations measure themselves against their number of failures can be a hazardous approach.
+It leads the employees to alter how they deal with their daily tasks, and only sometimes positively.

-Consider your health, what is it - is it 'looking' healthy?
-Of course it isn't, we all need to visit the doctor for a check up, to have our bloods taken and analyzed, to stress test our hearts to verify that the way we look on the outside matches what it is on the inside (for better or worse).
+Consider your health; what is it - is it 'looking' healthy?
+But, of course, it isn't; we all need to visit the doctor for a check-up, to have our blood taken and analyzed, to stress test our hearts to verify that the way we look on the outside matches what it is on the inside (for better or worse).

-Having a zero incident goal within the organization is usually aligned to companies that perform in the middle of the spectrum, not at the top end.
-Organizations that perform at the upper end are those that focus on sustainable results and measure their performance on the things that they do, not what they don't.
+Having a zero-incident goal within the organization is usually aligned with companies that perform in the middle of the spectrum, not at the top end.
+Organizations that serve at the upper-end focus on sustainable results and measure their performance on what they do, not what they don't.

-How organizations decide to frame their goals towards excellence is critical.
-If they decide that their performance is substandard, what do they need to do to improve.
+How organizations decide to frame their goals toward excellence is critical.
+For example, if they determine their performance is substandard, what do they need to do to improve?
 What steps are required?
 How do we measure that we're doing these steps correctly?

-Having zero incidents is not necessarily a reflection that all the steps necessary are being taken, it could simply be that the organization has been lucky or that employees are doing whatever it takes to meet the zero objective - usually exposing themselves to risk unknowingly.
+Having zero incidents is not necessarily a reflection that all the steps necessary are being taken; it could simply be that the organization has been lucky or that employees are doing whatever it takes to meet the zero objective - usually exposing themselves to risk unknowingly.
 But once we reward luck, we head down the rabbit hole of basing our performance on luck.
-Once we 'luckily' reach an objective we believe that we have a sustainable result - I'm not sure this is what organizations really want. it'll only be after an accident that they'll be able to discover that the 'steps' that they thought were being done aren't actually being done.
+Once we 'luckily' reach an objective, we believe we have a sustainable result - I'm not sure this is what organizations want.
+It'll only be after an accident that they'll be able to discover that the 'steps' that they thought were being done weren't being done.

-Incidents are a failure in an organizations systems, they represent an opportunity to identify where and why failures occurred, and often the reasons are extremely complex.
-Assuming that no incidents are equivalent to safety excellence is also assuming that all those complex reasons of good performance are being done perfectly every time - is this a real reflection of the organization?
+Incidents are a failure in an organization's systems; they represent an opportunity to identify where and why failures occurred, and often the reasons are incredibly complex.
+Assuming that no incidents are equivalent to safety excellence is also assuming that all those complex reasons for good performance are being done perfectly every time - is this an honest reflection of the organization?

-Having 'goal zero' is lazy, it means that organizations don't have to breakdown their work and understand what excellence looks like and subsequently educate their workforce on the same.
-If organization took the time to do so, they'd understand what contributes to success and what attributes of the individual and organization are needed to motivate the success.
-This has a ripple effect into what employees will understand to be the values, behavior and activities that they need to do to contribute to success and what will be the result once they get there - more success, continuous improvement?
+Having 'goal zero' is lazy; it means that organizations don't have to break down their work, understand what excellence looks like, and subsequently educate their workforce on the same.
+If organizations took the time to do so, they'd understand what contributes to success and what attributes of the individual and organization are needed to motivate success.
+This has a ripple effect on what employees will understand to be the values, behavior, and activities they need to do to contribute to success.
+What will be the result once they get there - more success and continuous improvement?